 Residents in the vicinity of the affected warehouse have been contacted by officers from NSW DPI or provided with relevant information.

-If you think you have seen brown marmorated stink bugs on your property or in public places, phone the NSW DPI on 1800 084 881.
+If you think you have seen brown marmorated stink bugs on your property or in public places, phone the Exotic Plant Pest Hotline on

 About brown marmorated stink bug